shivakumarvardhamana/todo_app_django/README.md

         docker-compose down
+ - Files Overview:
     - csvserver.env : file to store the env variable need to pass in docker-compose file to read as file
    - docker-compose: the file contain all steps to crete container with require details

 **Part 3**: Adding Prometheus for Metrics Collection
-- **The requirefile available in part-2 folder**
+- **The requirefile available in part-3 folder**

 Prometheus was integrated to collect metrics from the CSV server.